Platoniq/wilder-journal/_articles/en/david-cabo.md

 That's the big question.
 In Civio we have had our ups and downs: the theory, and sometimes we manage to make it a reality, is to put an end to the feeling of impunity.
 At the political level, this means putting an end to "I can do anything, people will forget and they'll vote for me again", but also at the level of the administration itself, which believes that "the information is mine and even if people ask, I don't have to explain anything and I don't give a damn about anything".
 The idea is to put an end to this: at Civio we want the administration to feel observed and to feel that it has to be accountable to the citizens -sometimes we achieve this-.

+{% quote { "author": "David Cabo" } %}The law should not only be made by MPs, but also by society, if people are organised and find the window, we can bring about change.{% endquote %}

 When you win a case in the Supreme Court against the state lawyers of the Ministry of Defence, you feel that even though you are a very small organisation, you have the power to twist the arm of the central government.
 When you manage to introduce changes in the Contracting Law, where we talked to the opposition parties and managed to introduce amendments so that there would be more public information, you are a bit surprised.
-The law should not only be made by MPs, but from society, if you organise yourself and find the window - because certain conditions have to be met - you can bring about changes.
+The law should not only be made by MPs, but from society, if people are organised and find the window - because certain conditions have to be met - we can bring about change.
 That's how this should work: the interests of citizens should also be represented in laws and not only the organised interests of lobbies, companies or sectors that have power.

 ## **Do you have an external expert committee, or some other form of external monitoring, when it comes to the selection of the topics to be investigated, and in terms of the treatment of the information itself?
 Do you monitor yourselves?**